 Can you please tell me what the rules are around storage above head height?

-We understand that you are enquiring about your obligations in a harmonised work health and safety State or Territory, being NSW, Queensland, South Australia, Tasmania or Northern Territory (the legislation we refer to below does not apply in Victoria or Western Australia, although your duties will be similar).
+Answer: We understand that you are enquiring about your obligations in a harmonised work health and safety State or Territory, being NSW, Queensland, South Australia, Tasmania or Northern Territory (the legislation we refer to below does not apply in Victoria or Western Australia, although your duties will be similar).

 There is nothing specific in the harmonised Work Health and Safety Act (Act) or Regulations (Regulations) regarding the storage of objects above head height (see links below).

 A. General duty

 In the first instance, you should be guided by the general duty under the Act, that is, as a person conducting a business or undertaking (PCBU), to ensure, so far as reasonably practicable, the health and safety of workers and other persons in the workplace (section 19).

 As part of that duty, you must ensure, as far as reasonably practicable, among other things, the provision and maintenance of a work environment without risks to health and safety, the provision and maintenance of safe systems of work and the provision of any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or undertaking.

 What is reasonably practicable is set out at section 18 of the Act.